kragen/derctuo/transaction-per-call.md

 procedure — if the child rolls back, the parent rolls back too.
 This optimization dramatically reduces the amount of extra work imposed by the transaction system.

+Incrementalization is an extremely important transformation for a few different reasons:

+1. By reducing the need for manual state management for efficiency, it can make direct programs much simpler.
+For example, you could implement a word processor as a view function from document state to view state, a window function from view state to pixel state, and an edit function from (document state, input event) pairs to document state, or perhaps even a function from input histories (keystroke sequences) to rectangles of pixels.

+2. By making coordinate search practical, it can make many programs invertible in practice, permitting the practical solution of a wide variety of inverse problems.
+The optimization procedure can randomly alter the program's input, propagating the incremental changes through the incrementalized program, in order to converge on the desired result.

+3. A special case of the former is generative software testing like that done by Hypothesis or American Fuzzy Lop, where the "desired" output is a crash or assertion failure; this is to some extent how AFL works, but because it can only backtrack chronologically, its strategies for exploring the input space are necessarily limited.
+   Once a failure is found, incrementalization also greatly accelerates the test-case minimization process.
+Additionally, the introspection provided by the transaction system can be used by the generative testing system to guide its search.

+4. Another special case, one which might not work out, is superoptimization — search over a space of *programs* for the shortest or fastest program that has the desired effect.

+In short, incrementalization reduces the need for explicit caching and makes searching over the space of executions immensely more efficient.